-The Long-Term Care Equality Index (LEI) is a biennial survey.
+The Commitment to Caring Pledge is the first step to participating in the Long-Term Care Equality Index (LEI).
+The LEI is a biennial survey.
 The survey will be conducted in even years and the report published in the odd years.
-The Commitment to Caring Pledge is the first step to participating in the LEI.
+View the LEI 2023 Report at hrc.org/lei.

 Leadership at eligible residential long-term care facilities and senior housing providers are invited to sign the pledge as an indication of their intention to adopt the LGBTQ+ inclusive policies and practices necessary to provide culturally competent and responsive care to LGBTQ+ older adults.